 SCENIC AREA INFO

-Columbia Gorge Express – From Portland’s Gateway Transit Center (serviced by Tri-Met) to Multnomah Falls and Rooster Rock State Park.
-The bus runs Fridays-Sundays + federal holidays, during the summer months from 9 a.m. – 6 p.m., leaving Gateway Transit Center every 30 minutes.
+Columbia Gorge Express – From Portland’s Gateway Transit Center (serviced by Tri-Met) to Multnomah Falls, Rooster Rock State Park, Cascade Locks and Hood River during the summer months.
 The air-conditioned Columbia Gorge Express is equipped with wifi and bicycle racks.
-A round-trip ticket from Gateway to Multnomah Falls is $5.
+Stay tuned for the 2018 summer route and schedule.
 More info.

 Portland Grey Line — Stops at Crown Point, Multnomah Falls, Oneonta Gorge, Horsetail Falls, and Bonneville Lock and Dam.
 The bus leaves daily from Pioneer Courthouse Square at 8:30 a.m.; weekends during the shoulder season.
 More info.

 West End Transit (WET Bus) — Stops at nine trailheads and Columbia Gorge communities on the Washington side of the Gorge.
 This service connects with TriMet and C-TRAN.
 The WET bus runs Fridays-Sundays during the summer months.
+This is the best way to access the Dog Mountain Trail, which requires hiking permits March 31 - July 1.
 More info.Mt.
-Adams Transportation Services — Get a ride with your bike across the Hood River Bridge ($1/way).
+Adams Transportation Services — Get a ride with your bike across the Hood River Bridge ($2 each way).
 More info.